madprops/blog/docs/mallcode/mallcode.md

 The default zone changes daily, based on a random generator that uses the current date as the seed.

+The default zone is always of speed 5.

+---

+All the logic is handled in the server.

+All clients can do is send `UP` and `DOWN` signals.

+And efforts are made to avoid spam.

 ---

 https://mall.merkoba.com/